 Advances which are deemed uncollectible are written off against the specific impairments.
 A direct reduction of an impaired financial asset occurs when the Company writes off an impaired account.
-The Company's write-off policy sets out the criteria for write-offs which involve an assessment of the likelihood of commercially viable recovery of the carrying amount of an impaired financial asset.
-Both the specific and portfolio impairments raised during the year less the recoveries of advances previously written off, are charged to profit and loss.
+The Company's policies set out the criteria for write-offs, which involve an assessment of the likelihood of commercially viable recovery of the carrying amount of an impaired financial asset.
+Both the specific and portfolio impairments raised during the year, less the recoveries of advances previously written off, are charged to profit or loss.

-The recoverable amount is the sum of the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects the portfolio of advances' effective interest rate.
+The recoverable amount is the sum of the estimated future cash flows, discounted to their present value, using a pre-tax discount rate that reflects the portfolio's effective interest rate.

-If the recoverable amount of the advance is estimated to be less than the carrying amount, the carrying amount of the advance is reduced to its recoverable amount by raising a specific impairment which is recognised as an expense.

-Where the impairment loss subsequently reverses, the carrying amount of the advance is increased to the revised estimate of its recoverable amount, subject to the increased carrying amount not exceeding the carrying amount that would have been determined had no impairment loss been recognised for the advance in prior years.
-A reversal of an impairment loss is recognised in profit and loss immediately, except for the reversal of an impairment of equity instruments designated as available-for-sale, which is recognised in other comprehensive income.
+If the recoverable amount of the advance is estimated to be less than the carrying amount, the carrying amount of the advance is reduced to its recoverable amount by recognising a specific impairment expense.
+Where the impairment subsequently reverses, the carrying amount of the advance is increased to the revised estimate of its recoverable amount, subject to the increased carrying amount not exceeding the carrying amount that would have been determined had no impairment loss been recognised in prior years.
+The reversal of an impairment is recognised through profit or loss, except for the reversal of an impairment of equity instruments designated as available-for-sale, which reversal is recognised in other comprehensive income.